Our Church School

 Our vision is to cultivate courageous, caring and compassionate individuals who are not only academically strong but also spiritually enriched and socially responsible.
 We aspire to create a nurturing and inspiring environment that promotes a sense of community, and instils responsibility in our students.
 By embodying Christian values, academic excellence, and a commitment to service, we empower our young learners to become the compassionate leaders and change-makers of tomorrow.

-At Fingringhoe Church of England (VA) Primary School, we teach the 2022 Essex Agreed Syllabus for RE, and we follow the recommendations of the Church Of England’s Statement of Entitlement, which can be found here.
+At Fingringhoe Church of England (VA) Primary School, we teach the 2022 Essex Agreed Syllabus, and we follow the recommendations of the Church Of England’s Statement of Entitlement, which can be found here.
 Our curriculum map can be found here.

 Collective Worship